Thinking about taking the plunge and chopping bangs? Fringe is definitely in, but are you sure you're ready for that step?

 Bangs or no bangs?
 Here's what to ask

-Whether you’ve been flirting with the idea of fringe for years or have only been contemplating a change for a few weeks, there are a few things you should consider before you cut bangs.
+Whether you’ve been flirting with the idea of fringe for years or have only been contemplating a change for a few weeks (or feel experimental during quarantine), there are a few things you should consider before you cut bangs.

 1. What does your morning routine look like?

-If you prefer to roll out of bed, shake your hair and head out the door, bangs might not be the best fit.
-“Bangs can be a big adjustment if a client is used to lower maintenance cuts,” said Fernando Salas, creator of White Sands Haircare.
+If you prefer to just roll out of bed, bangs might not be the best fit.
+“Bangs can be a big adjustment if a client is used to lower-maintenance cuts,” said Fernando Salas, creator of White Sands Haircare.

-In other words, if you don’t have the time to commit to daily or frequent styling, bangs just might be a bit too high maintenance for you.
+In other words, if you don’t have the time to commit to daily or frequent styling, bangs may be too high maintenance for you.

 Bangs also require frequent trims, so ask yourself if you’re really ready for that kind of commitment.
 “Consider how you’ll go about maintaining the right length.
 Will you learn to cut your own bangs, or do you plan to visit your stylist each time you need a trim?” said Maile Pacheco, founder of on-demand beauty service beGlammed.

 3. Will your hair make it easier or harder to maintain?

 Your hair type and texture can also help you decide if bangs are a good choice.
 For instance, cowlicks and other parting issues can make the process of styling bangs tricky.
 That doesn’t mean you can’t have bangs if you’ve got a cowlick, but you should consider how much frustration you’re willing to endure.